AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 string already existed.
 The returned object is of type PI_SYM if the symbol is in the symbol table.
 Otherwise, the type is PI_UIA.
 Also, note that PI_makeuia() does not check if the specified symbol has been created as a UIA before, so multiple UIAs with the same characters can be created.
-That is, UIA’s are not stored uniquely.
+That is, UIA's are not stored uniquely.
 The following code checks whether a symbol is equal to [].
 Note that the global variable nil_sym is uninitialized, so we will initialize it ourselves in pi_init() below.
 ```